 Now this part of the XSLT runs I will check things a bit further - to check what apply-templates is actually doing here with those g elements

-#6 Updated by Philip Fearon almost 9 years ago
+#6 Updated by Philip Fearon over 9 years ago

 - Status changed from In Progress to Resolved